 As we honor human rights today and the Universal Declaration of Human Rights, our national and global health imperative is the distribution and administration of a vaccine to protect us all from Covid-19.

-I’m dedicated to a future where we win the fight to make sure all people have the right to obtain the medicine they need to protect their health and save lives.Tagged with: brussels principles, human rights
+I’m dedicated to a future where we win the fight to make sure all people have the right to obtain the medicine they need to protect their health and save lives.brussels principles, human rights